CLI reference

 Run naming

-The run name is {name}-{branch} when agent.yaml has a name field, otherwise just {branch}.
+The run name is {name}-{branch} when moat.yaml has a name field, otherwise just {branch}.

 Worktree base path